FIVE MOST SURPRISING FINDS

 The same analytical capacity that decodes media manipulation powers the Real World IQ assessment — measuring the cognitive abilities classrooms never test.

-The mechanism is not subtle.
-A fourteen-year-old boy in Baltimore or Detroit or Atlanta hears, in the music promoted to him by a multinational corporation, that selling drugs is entrepreneurship, that violence is strength, that prison is a credential, and that women are commodities.
-He hears this not once but thousands of times — in his headphones, in his social media feed, in the culture that surrounds him like air.
+The mechanism lacks subtlety.
+Music promoted by a multinational corporation reaches a fourteen-year-old boy in Baltimore or Detroit or Atlanta with the claim that selling drugs is entrepreneurship, that violence is strength, that prison is a credential, and that women are commodities.
+He absorbs the message thousands of times — in his headphones, in his social media feed, in the culture that surrounds him like air.

 The music does not make him commit crimes.
 But it normalizes the behaviors that lead to incarceration, and normalization is the precondition for action.